≡ Menu

 Permanent Death Benefit

 As discussed, term life insurance becomes increasingly expensive with aging and health complications.
 For this reason, spending a bit more in the short term to purchase a permanent death benefit to cover your SBA loan can be an important strategy.
 Because your SBA loan will eventually need to be repaid by you, and loan terms and repayment obligations can sometimes be long term, your future cost of life insurance should be considered.
-So your cost of insurance now should be weighed against potential future costs as part of your overall strategy session.
-A permanent death benefit is also important to support your estate planning, business continuity succession planning and family business succession planning goals.
+So your cost of insurance now should be weighed against potential future costs as part of your overall strategy.

 Accruing Cash Value

-Whether the return of cash value is guaranteed, as in a whole life or guaranteed UL policy OR whether based upon the financial markets, as in IUL and Variable UL policies, the idea behind permanent insurance is to accrue a nest egg of usable cash value within a life insurance policy.
+Whether the return of cash value is guaranteed, as in a whole life or whether based upon the financial markets, as in IUL and Variable UL policies, the idea behind cash value life insurance is to accrue a nest egg of usable cash value within a life insurance policy.
 This nest egg of cash can be a source of private family financing for your business and could be used to ultimately repay the balance of the SBA loan.
-This is a strategy that is often referred as the infinite banking concept® and offers many advantages as well as asset protection for business owners who are seeking to build assets on their company balance sheet.

 Tax Advantages